From Small-Gain Theory to Compositional Construction of Barrier Certificates for Large-Scale Stochastic Systems: Compositional Construction of CBC

 We call outputs $y_{ii}=x_i$ as \emph{external} ones, whereas outputs $y_{ij}$ with $i\neq j$ are \emph{internal} ones which are used to interconnect stochastic control subsystems.
 If there exists a connection from $\mathfrak{S}_{j}$ to $\mathfrak{S}_i$, then $w_{ij} = y_{ji}$.
 Otherwise, the connecting output is considered identically zero, \emph{i.e.,} $h_{ji}\equiv 0$.

 \begin{remark} The term ``internal" is utilized to refer to those inputs and outputs of subsystems that affect the behavior of other subsystems, \textit{i.e.}, an internal input of a subsystem is affected by an internal output of another one.
 The term ``external" is employed to describe those inputs and outputs that are not used for constructing the interconnection.
-Usually, properties of interests for an interconnected system are defined over external outputs.
-In this paper, we assume that one has full state information in order to synthesize controllers, \textit{i.e.,} $h_{ii}(x_i)=x_i$.
-The main goal is to synthesize external inputs to satisfy desired properties. \end{remark}
+In this paper, we assume that one has full-state information in order to synthesize controllers, \textit{i.e.,} $h_{ii}(x_i)=x_i$.
+In the absence of full-state information, the controller synthesis becomes more challenging since one requires the existence of an estimator with some given accuracy.
+See~\cite{nil_pomdp} for a detailed discussion.
+Under this assumption, we are able to formulate CSBCs and controllers directly over the actual states of the system. \end{remark} We now provide a formal definition of interconnected discrete-time stochastic control systems.